Israel's Gantz angers supporters with move toward unity government

 Netanyahu, 70, had proposed a unity government to tackle the coronavirus, promising to step down as prime minister within an agreed period, with Gantz then taking over.

-Gantz’s move Thursday opened up the possibility of such a “rotation” deal, but there has been no formal announcement that such an agreement had been reached.
+Gantz’s move on Thursday opened up the possibility of such a “rotation” deal, but there has been no formal announcement that such an agreement had been reached.

-Reporting by Rami Ayyub; Editing by Angus MacSwan and Frances Kerry
+Reporting by Rami Ayyub; Editing by Angus MacSwan, Frances Kerry and Nick Macfie